Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-02-document-and-visualize-your-azure-environment.md

 ---
-layout: post
 title: "Document your Azure environment"
-author: thomas
-categories: [ Azure, Architecture, Tools ]
-tags: [azure, architecture]
-image: assets/images/document-and-visualize-your-azure-env.png
-description: "Shapes, icons, tools and recommendations to document your Azure Environment!"
-featured: false
+excerpt: "In this article I like to give you an overview about resources that helps you to visualize and document your Azure cloud solutions and environments"
+header:
+  overlay_image: /assets/images/document-and-visualize-your-azure-env.png
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/document-and-visualize-your-azure-env.png
-hidden: false
+toc: false
+categories:
+  - Azure
+tags:
+  - Azure
+  - Architecture
+last_modified_at: 2019-10-02
 ---

-_In this article I like to give you an overview about resources that helps you to visualize and document your Azure cloud solutions and environments._

 # Shapes and icon sets
 ## Azure Design Visio VSSX